Shipping Forecast

-The 00:48, 12:01 and 17:54 forecasts are read by the duty announcer, but the 05:20 forecast is read by the weather forecaster (there being no separate Radio 4 continuity operation at that time).
+In the forecast, the waters around the British Isles are divided into 31 sea areas, also known as weather areas.
+The forecast begins by listing areas with gale warnings, followed by a general synopsis of pressure areas, then a forecast for each individual sea area covering wind speed and direction, precipitation, and visibility.
+Extended forecasts at 00:48 and 05:34 include information from coastal weather stations and an inshore waters forecast.

 The unique and distinctive presentation style of these broadcasts has led to their attracting an audience much wider than that directly interested in maritime weather conditions.

-In August 2017, BBC Radio 4 celebrated the service's 150th anniversary.
+It is frequently referred to and parodied in British popular culture.

 History

+The Shipping Forecast was established by Vice-Admiral Robert FitzRoy, the first professional weather forecaster, captain of HMS Beagle and founder of the Met Office.
 In October 1859, the steam clipper Royal Charter was wrecked in a strong storm off Anglesey; 450 people lost their lives.
-Due to this loss, Vice-Admiral Robert FitzRoy introduced a warning service for shipping in February 1861, using telegraph communications.
-This remained the United Kingdom's Met Office primary responsibility for some time afterwards.
-In 1911, the Met Office began issuing marine weather forecasts which included gale and storm warnings via radio transmission for areas around Great Britain.
+In response to this loss, FitzRoy introduced a warning service for shipping in February 1861, using telegraph communications.
+This remained the United Kingdom's Met Office primary responsibility for some time afterward.
+In 1911, the Met Office began issuing marine weather forecasts which included gale and storm warnings via radio transmission for areas around the British Isles.
 This service was discontinued during and following the First World War, between 1914 and June 1921, and again during the Second World War between 1939 and 1945.

+The programme was first broadcast on the radio on 1 January 1924, then called Weather Shipping.
+From October 1925, it has been broadcast by the BBC.

 Today, although most ships have onboard technology to provide the Forecast's information, they still use it to check their data.

 On Friday 30 May 2014, for the first time in more than 90 years, BBC Radio 4 failed to broadcast the Shipping Forecast at 0520.
 Staff at Broadcasting House were reading out the report but it was not transmitted.
 Listeners instead heard BBC World Service.

-The 150th anniversary of the shipping forecast was on 24 August 2017.
+The 150th anniversary of the shipping forecast was on 24 August 2017, while the 100th anniversary of the BBC’s version was on 4 July 2025.

-Emergency changes

-On 30 March 2020, as a result of emergency rescheduling because of the COVID-19 pandemic, the number of bulletins a day was reduced to three as follows:
+Between 30 March 2020 and 5 July 2020, as a result of emergency rescheduling because of the COVID-19 pandemic, the number of bulletins a day was reduced to three, at 00:48, 05:33, and either 12:03 (weekdays) or 17:54 (weekends).

+Broadcast times and frequencies

+From 1 April 2024, there is no longer a separate long wave schedule for Radio 4, so the number of broadcasts per day has been reduced to two on weekdays and three at weekends, at the following (UK local) times.
+They can be received on long wave, FM, DAB, Sky, Freeview, Freesat, Virgin Media and online via BBC Sounds.